 A Complete Gathering of Israel

-The biggest reason why I do not believe that an invasion by Gog will come prior to the start or at the start of the seventieth week of Daniel relates to the aftermath of Gog’s defeat described in Ezekiel 39.
+The biggest reason why I do not believe that an invasion by Gog will come prior to the start or at the start of the tribulation relates to the aftermath of Gog’s defeat described in Ezekiel 39.
 Ezekiel 39 mentions that there will be a complete gathering of Israel from the nations after the defeat of Gog:

 “(21) And I will set my glory among the heathen, and all the heathen shall see my judgment that I have executed, and my hand that I have laid upon them.
 (22) So the house of Israel shall know that I am the LORD their God from that day and forward.
 (23) And the heathen shall know that the house of Israel went into captivity for their iniquity: because they trespassed against me, therefore hid I my face from them, and gave them into the hand of their enemies: so fell they all by the sword.
 (24) According to their uncleanness and according to their transgressions have I done unto them, and hid my face from them.
 (25) Therefore thus saith the Lord GOD; Now will I bring again the captivity of Jacob, and have mercy upon the whole house of Israel, and will be jealous for my holy name; (26) After that they have borne their shame, and all their trespasses whereby they have trespassed against me, when they dwelt safely in their land, and none made them afraid.
 (27) When I have brought them again from the people, and gathered them out of their enemies’ lands, and am sanctified in them in the sight of many nations; (28) Then shall they know that I am the LORD their God, which caused them to be led into captivity among the heathen: but I have gathered them unto their own land, and have left none of them any more there.
 (29) Neither will I hide my face any more from them: for I have poured out my spirit upon the house of Israel, saith the Lord GOD.”
 (Ezekiel 39:21-29)

-The nature of gathering described in Ezekiel 39 is consistent with the global gathering of the Lord’s people described in several passages that pertain to the period just prior to the start of the Millennium.
+Many passages indicate that this gathering will occur near the start of the Millennium.
 For instance, Isaiah 11:11-12 describe a global gathering of the Lord’s people after He has returned:

 In addition, Isaiah 66:18-20 describes the gathering of the surviving nations to Jerusalem and the survivors will bring the remnant of Israel with them: